 [also referenced in the article: the National Mission Force, the National Asset Response Unit (NARU), Joint Special Operations Command (JSOC)—including the Delta Force and SEAL Team]”

-Director Rodriguez ignored all of them, and selected DCNG – knowing well that DCNG was not preapproved because of the request from mayor Bowser, and the approval would take unacceptably long time.
+Director Rodriguez ignored most of them, and selected DCNG – knowing well that DCNG was not preapproved because of the request from mayor Bowser, and the approval would take unacceptably long time.

 While Chief Sund was distracted by all these attempts to get reinforcements, Pittman and Gallagher had operational command of USCP.
 When he was on this call, someone in the Pittman-Gallagher command ordered USCP to stop defending the Capitol building, to open multiple doors before invaders, and to invite pro-Trump protesters in.
 At the same time, USCP interrupted Senate and House sessions, and dispersed the Senators despite the protests from some Republicans.
 Senator Graham (R-SC) yelled at SSAA (according to WaPo): “What are you doing?
 Take back the Senate!
 You’ve got guns.
 Use them … We give you guns for a reason… Use them.”
 In those minutes, Senator Tuberville (R-AL) told President Trump by phone: “Mr. President, they just took our vice president out, they’re getting ready to drag me out of here.
 I got to go.”

 The USCP plan for Jan 6 specified “that projectiles will not be fired indiscriminately into crowds”.
 Yet, under the Pittman-Gallagher command, firing projectiles into crowds was the first thing that USCP did, starting at 13:06.
 These actions killed Benjamin Phillips (50) and Kevin Greeson (55).